 Jonah: Gypsy, that last one is really confusing.

 Crow: You try coming up with something that starts with E, maggot!

-In Married... with Children, Al started an anti-feminist organisation known as the National Organisation of Men Against Amazonian Masterhood, or NO MA'AM.
+In Married... with Children, Al started an anti-feminist organization known as the National Organization of Men Against Amazonian Masterhood, or NO MA'AM.
 The spacing and apostrophe are of course just for show.

 In Brazil, they're known as SEM ELAS (without female "them" - the pronoum has no gender-neutral equivalent in Brazilian Portuguese) or Sociedade Etílica de Maridos Escapando do Lar Atrás de Sexo (Etilical Society of Husbands Escaping Home for Sex)

 The Russian remake Happy Together set in Yekaterinburg, Russia, has this organization named Bortsy Ekaterinburga Za Besposchadnoe Absolutnoe Baboistreblenie (fighters of Yekateriburg for merciless absolute gynocide), abbreviated as BEZ BAB (without broads).

 There's also Marcy's Moral Guardian group Feminists Against Neanderthal Guys (Neanderthal Guy is a show that Al likes), along with her pregnancy group Women Owe Men Bupkis.